jsdelivrbot/The-Solar-System/README.md

 # The-Solar-System
 A quick and immersive journey through our Solar System with a soft primer on Gravitational Physics.
 Must read for aspiring astronomers, star-gazers and science enthusiasts of all ages out there.

+## Demonstration

+Open the book here: [The Solar System](https://bubbl.in/cover/the-solar-system-by-marvin-danig)

 Learn how our planetary system works, what it's like in space and how astronomy connects all pieces of science together!